squidfunk/mkdocs-material/docs/setup/changing-the-fonts.md

 }
 ```

-The font can then be configured to be used globally as the regular or
+The font can then be applied to specific elements, e.g. only headlines, or
+globally to be used as the site-wide regular or proportional font:
-proportional font, or limited to be used for specific elements only, e.g.
-headlines:

-=== "Body copy"
+=== "Regular font"

     ``` css
     body, input {